rsvim/rfc/1-TUI/1-Rendering.md

 }
 ```

-Keyword `function` and literal string `"Hello, Javascript!"` are required to mark as special colors.
-Maybe function name `hello`, `log`, global variable `console` and even punctuations (semicolon `;`, parentheses `()` `{}`) can be mark as special colors as well.
+Text editor needs to mark different colors for the words:

+- Keyword `function`.
+- Literal string `"Hello, Javascript!"`.
+- Function name `hello`, `log`.
+- Global variable `console`.
+- And even punctuations: semicolon `;`, parentheses `()`, brackets `{}`.

-The minimal way to print effects is: prepending and appending the escaping characters only once for the effected contents.
-For example print the `function` keyword with red color, and reset color after it:
+Escaping codes need to prepend and append extra codes to add these effects, this also increase the payload flushing to terminal device.
+For example now we want to print the `function` keyword with <span style="background-color:red,color:white">red</span> color, and reset color after it:

 ```bash
 \x1b[38;5;{31}mfunction\x1b[0m